bpm-diag/DECMOL/README.md

 # DECMOL
-Tool for the discovery of process model using Model Learning Algorithms starting from an event log (in xes format)
+Tool for the discovery of process model using Model Learning Algorithms (RPNI, EDSM, MDL and LSTAR) starting from an event log (in xes format)
 ## Features
 It is possible to do different tasks with DECMOL, the major are:
 - Splitting the log into positive traces and negative traces <br />